NanoMapper/NanoMapper/README.md

 The default `ApplyTo(...)` method uses the global container instance.

-In times when it is necessary to avoid using static constructs, such as during testing or integrating with systems that rely on dependency injection / IoC containers, we can create a new `IMapper` instance and pass that to the `ApplyTo(...)` method instead:
+In times when it is necessary to avoid using static constructs, such as during testing or integrating with systems that rely on dependency injection / IoC containers, we can create a new `IMappingContainer` instance and pass that to the `ApplyTo(...)` method instead:

     // Create a new container instance
     var container = Mappings.CreateContainer();